 If an applicant or participant believes that any family member has been discriminated against by the Authority or an owner, the family should advise the Authority.
 HUD requires the Authority to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
 In addition, the Authority is required to provide the applicant or participant with information about how to file a discrimination complaint.
-The Fair Housing Act prohibits discrimination in housing because of race, color, religion, national origin, sex, disability and familial status.
+The Fair Housing Act prohibits discrimination in housing because of race, color, religion, sex, national origin, age, familial status, disability, sexual orientation, gender identity, and marital status.
 People who believe they have experienced discrimination may file a complaint by contacting HUD's Office of Fair Housing and Equal Opportunity at (800) 669-9777 (voice) or (800) 927-9275 (TTY).
 Housing discrimination complaints may also be filed by going to www.hud.gov/fairhousing.
 Persons who have alleged discrimination on the basis of Fair Housing Amendment Act of 1988, Title VIII of the Civil Rights Act of 1968, Title VI of the Civil Rights Act of 1964 or Executive Order 11063, will have their case administered by the Intake Supervisor (if it is a new admission) or the Section 8 Supervisor (if it is a program participant) to personally assist the family in finding a suitable unit and to prevent any repeated discrimination against the family.
-The Intake Supervisor or Section 8 Supervisor, as appropriate, shall provide personal referrals to units with vacancies and call the apartment managers of said units to arrange for an appointment for the family to see the unit.
+If consistent with the requirements of the program, the Intake Supervisor or Section 8 Supervisor, as appropriate, shall provide personal referrals to units with vacancies and call the apartment managers of said units to arrange for an appointment for the family to see the unit.
 Assistance will also be provided in the exercise of the person's rights including providing information on how to fill out and file a housing discrimination complaint.
 The Authority will keep a record of all complaints, investigations, notices, and corrective actions.